Crystal Dunn: Portland Thorns, 2020–2023

 On October 22, 2020, Crystal Dunn was traded to OL Reign in exchange for Casey Murphy and $140,000 in NWSL allocation money.
 Later that day, she was traded to the Portland Thorns FC in exchange for an international roster slot, a first-round pick in the 2022 NWSL Draft, and $250,000 in allocation money.
 With the rescheduled 2020 Summer Olympics occurring during the middle of the 2021 NWSL season, Dunn was away from the club for much of July and August.
 She played in 15 matches for the club during the remainder of the season, helping the Thorns to an NWSL Shield, the third of her career.

 Shortly following the end of the 2021 season, Dunn announced her first pregnancy.
 After missing the majority of the 2022 NWSL season, Dunn returned to the field less than four months after the birth of her first child, Marcel, subbing on during 0–2 win against the Orlando Pride on September 9, 2022.
 Dunn's first goal for the Thorns following her pregnancy would prove to a be a crucial one: a game-winning goal in the 93rd minute of their semifinal match against the San Diego Wave.
 Dunn would sub on late in the final, making her fourth career appearance in an NWSL Championship match, and lift the trophy with the Thorns.

 Dunn played 19 matches for the Thorns during the 2023 season, during which she scored five goals and two assists.
 Following the 2023 season, Dunn became a free agent and announced she would not return to the Thorns, later saying that she felt undervalued by the club.

 NJ/NY Gotham FC, 2024

 During the 2023 offseason, Dunn was linked to a number of clubs including the Orlando Pride, the Washington Spirit, and Gotham FC with reports that the Pride had offered her a salary of $400,000 a year.
 On December 31, 2023, Gotham FC announced that Dunn, a Long Island native with family in the New York metropolitan area, had signed with the club through 2026.

-Paris Saint-Germain, 2025–
+Paris Saint-Germain, 2025–2026

 On January 31, 2025, she joined Paris Saint-Germain.
-Dunn scored a brace against Saint Etienne during the 2024-2025 season in a 6-0 victory.
+Dunn scored a brace against Saint Etienne during the 2024–2025 season in a 6–0 victory.

+On January 29, 2026, Dunn announced her retirement from professional soccer.